tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 .. figure:: global_marine_data/intro14.png
     :alt:
-|

-10. The third line, "retriever", is the first of two required user-customized configuration files, which we’ll need to modify to capture the variables and metadata we want to retain in this ingest.
+10. The third line, "retriever", is the first of two required user-customized configuration files, which we'll need to modify to capture the variables and metadata we want to retain in this ingest.

-Start by opening retriever.yaml in the "pipelines/*/config" folder.
+Start by opening retriever.yaml in the ``pipelines/*/config`` folder.

 .. figure:: global_marine_data/intro15.png
     :alt: